 The area is famous for some of the prettiest villages you’ll find anywhere on earth, all lined with old, honey-toned cottages constructed centuries ago from the local stone.

-There are also rolling green hills, stately homes, historic castles and grand palaces to discover.
+Rolling green hills, stately homes, historic castles, and grand palaces are also available to discover.

 📍Stonehenge: Neolithic stone circle